Master's of Research (MRes) in Molecular Science and Engineering

 - Making – Synthesis for Device Manufacture - in specific areas of modern synthetic chemistry relevant to device design (including polymer chemistry, metal-organic frameworks, nanomaterials, zeolites, and bio-inspired synthesis for device design).

-In the first term you will be allocated a targeted collaborative research project with an industrial partner, to start in the spring term, and write a short research proposal.
+In the first term you will be allocated a targeted collaborative research project with an industrial partner, to start in the spring term.

 You begin term two by finishing the core modules and complete assessments on what you have learned across these modules.

-You then start your research project.
+You then write a short research proposal and start your research project.
 The first part of the research project - a placement in industry - allows you to experience first-hand the real issues and challenges faced in different sectors and companies.
 You will then work with researchers from different departments back at Imperial to produce high-quality, practical research.

 Academic requirement: UK bachelor’s degree with honours at 2.1 or equivalent in an engineering or physical sciences discipline which includes some mathematics.
 A level Mathematics at grade A or equivalent.